webriq/graphenes/cms/README.md

-Gridguyz - CMS
+Graphenes - CMS
 ==============

-Gridguyz is a content management system, where everything is built up from blocks called *paragraphs*.
+Graphenes is a content management system, where everything is built up from blocks called *paragraphs*.
 Even *contents* and *layouts* are paragraphs.

 It has easy-to-use drag'n'drop to edit paragraphs' position, and intuitive